 London Memory Walk 2018

-On the 13th of October, I did a 7.5-kilometre memory walk around London in aid of The Alzheimer’s Society.
+On the 13th of October, I did a 7.5-kilometer memory walk around London, in aid of The Alzheimer’s Society.

 Last year my Grandad was diagnosed with Dementia and his decline has been unpredictable and fast.
 He is currently in a nursing home and only vaguely remembers me.
 It’s been difficult for myself and my family to see my Grandad, so recently full of pride and energy, reduced to a much smaller and confused old man.

 Not enough is known about this disease and ways to treat it person-to-person, so when I saw an advert on TV for a charitable Memory Walk in aid of The Alzheimer’s Society I immediately signed up.

 I signed up for JustGiving with an aim of raising £200 for charity, and I bought some trainers.

 I’m a fairly active walker, particularly since I live in London, but I’m not fond of long-distance walking.
 So signing up for a 7.5 km walk was going to be a bit of a challenge.